Where Do Humans Look When Demonstrating to Robots? Human Gaze Behavior in Pick-and-Place Tasks Across Demonstration Devices: Proposed Method

-\textbf{Task:} Following a previous study involving skewering task~\cite{Aronson2018EyeHand}, we use a pick-and-place task for evaluation for several reasons: (1) Pick-and-place is a substantial portion of real-world robotic tasks~\cite{Brohan2022RT1RT, Xie2024ICRA}.
-(2) Pick-and-place requires more precise perception of hand-object and object-object spatial relationships compared to the skewering task.
-(3) Pick-and-place can better reveal embodiment-induced gaze behavioral differences by designing the environment to require dynamic changes in the end-effector's pose between pick and place phases.
-We use commonly available household objects as task objects (Fig.~\ref{fig:object}).
-The picked up \textit{targets} are a pink fork and a blue spoon (IKEA KALAS), and their placement \textit{destinations} are a green cup (IKEA KALAS) and left/right knife rests (IKEA TEJSTEFISK).
-The pick phase continues until the \textit{target} is grasped, and the place phase ends when the \textit{target} is successfully placed in/on the \textit{destination}.
+\textbf{Task:} We conduct a canonical benchmark task to provide foundational insights and empirical validation.
+We use a pick-and-place task for our investigation for several reasons: (1) Pick-and-place is a substantial portion of real-world robotic tasks~\cite{Brohan2022RT1RT, Xie2024ICRA}.
+(2) Pick-and-place requires precise perception of hand-object and object-object spatial relationships.
+(3) Pick-and-place better reveals embodiment-induced gaze behavioral differences by designing the environment to require dynamic changes in the end-effector's pose between pick and place phases.
+We use commonly available household objects (Fig.~\ref{fig:object}).
+In each episode, the task objects are defined as the \textit{target} during the pick phase and the \textit{destination} during the place phase.
+The \textit{target} set consists of a pink fork and a blue spoon (IKEA KALAS).
+The \textit{destination} set consists of a green cup (IKEA KALAS) and left/right knife rests (IKEA TEJSTEFISK).
+The pick phase ends when the \textit{target} is grasped, and the place phase ends when the \textit{target} is successfully placed in/on the \textit{destination}.